-Exercise physiologists can often feel misunderstood.
-We offer very unique skills and we are passionate about exercise, movement, functionality, body awareness, while also being avid promoters of leading a healthful lifestyle.
+Exercise physiologists offer very unique skills.
+We are passionate about exercise, movement, functionality, body awareness, while also being avid promoters of leading a healthful lifestyle.

 We know not only how good exercise and movement feels, but how necessary it is for maintaining your physical function, that youthful feeling and sharp-mind, and just feeling at your very vital best.
 Sounds pretty great right?

-Accredited Exercise Physiologists (or AEP’s as you’ll see though out) are university educated and comply with strict professional standards set by Exercise & Sports Science Australia (ESSA).
+Accredited Exercise Physiologists (or AEP’s as you’ll see though out) are university educated Allied Health Practitioners, and comply with strict professional standards set by Exercise & Sports Science Australia (ESSA).
 You can learn more about ESSA HERE.

 AEP’s have a deeper understanding of the human body than many personal trainers.
 We specialize in prescribing exercise for populations considered to be more complex and higher risk from a medical, physical and psychological perspective.
 Interventions not only include the physical component but also education, support and guidance to help you create a healthy, active lifestyle that suits you.